derrekbertrand/alt-5e-resources/campaign_settings/src/hyrule-fantasy-phb/ch5_Equipment.md

 ## Armor and Weapons

-In the realms of the godesses there are a variety of unique armor and weapons to find.
+In the realms of the goddesses there are a variety of unique armor and weapons to find.
 There are also a lot of creatures that can eat or destroy your beloved items, so take care!

 **Wooden Shield - 2 Gold**
 +1 AC; 3 lbs.
 A small, light shield made of wood and branded with an emblem or symbol.
 When this shield is equipped and the wielder takes damage of the fire type roll a d20: if the number is less than 11 the Wooden Shield is burnt to ashes and permanently destroyed.